lfads/lfads-run-manager/docs/preparing.md

 rc = MyExperiment.RunCollection(runRoot, 'exampleRun', dc);
 ```

+!!! tip "Versioning and backwards compatibility"
+    You can optionally set `rc.version` just after creating the `RunCollection`.
+Version should be set to the date the script was first used to generate the LFADS files on disk, in the format `YYYYMMDD`.
+Specifying this here allows for backwards compatibility in case we need to change aspects of where lfads-run-manager organizes files on dis or how the `RunParams` hashes are generated.
+The default `rc.version` will be updated if significant changes are made in the code, so manually specifying it in the drive script can be useful to "freeze" the lfads-run-manager logic for this specific collection of runs.

 ## Add the `RunSpec` instances

 Recall that `RunSpec` instances specify which datasets are included in a specific run.
 We'll start by setting up a single dataset run for each of the datasets: